rhylanbolt/developerdocs/README.md

     <button id="sidebar-toggle" aria-label="Toggle sidebar">&#9776;</button>
     <main id="content">
 <section id="index" class="doc-section">
-<h1>Opti-X Developer Documentation</h1>
+<h1>Personalize Developer Documentation</h1>
-<p>Welcome to the Opti-X developer documentation.
+<p>Welcome to the Personalize developer documentation.
 This guide helps you integrate AI-powered personalization into your gaming, sports betting, or e-commerce platform.</p>
-<h2>What is Opti-X?</h2>
+<h2>What is Personalize?</h2>
-<p>Opti-X is Optimove&#39;s real-time personalization engine.
+<p>Personalize is Optimove&#39;s real-time personalization engine.
 It analyzes user behavior and inventory data to deliver personalized recommendations, search results, and dynamic layouts.
-Whether you&#39;re showing game suggestions to a casino player, match recommendations to a sports bettor, or product picks to an online shopper, Opti-X helps you show the right content to the right user at the right time.</p>
+Whether you&#39;re showing game suggestions to a casino player, match recommendations to a sports bettor, or product picks to an online shopper, Personalize helps you show the right content to the right user at the right time.</p>
 <hr>
 <h2>Quick Links</h2>
 <table>